chase-slept/study-log/src/content/post/20240312-aws-decoupling-workflows.md

 ---
 title: "3/12 Session 1 - AWS: Decoupling Workflows"
 publishDate: "12 March 2024"
-description: "Study session about decoupling workflows in AWS"
+description: "Study session about decoupling workflows in AWS using ELB, SQS and other services"
-tags: ["AWS", "sqs", "sns", "api gateway"]
+tags: ["AWS", "elb", "sqs", "sns", "api gateway"]
 ---

 **Tight Coupling** is when our workflow has one EC2 instance directly communicating with another EC2 instance, such as a frontend instance and a backend instance.
 With this architecture, if either instance is down it directly affects the other.
 In contrast, **Loose Coupling** is when a service sits in between, such as an **Elastic Load Balancer (ELB)**, SQS/SNS instance, or an API Gateway.
 In this architecture, the user-request would hit the ELB first instead of the frontend EC2 instance; the ELB would direct the request to one of many frontend EC2 instances (high availability) and from there it would be sent to a second load balancer.
 This ELB would direct the request to one of many backend EC2 instances.
 A key point to remember is that decoupling should happen at every level, such as seen with the frontend and backend instances.
 We don't want to have a single instance as a failure point for the whole workflow.